-3.1.7 Safeguards for the working relationship
+3.1.5 Safeguards for the working relationship

-All the activities of IRCA must show respect for human rights, the health and safety of individuals and the well-being of the local communities in which IRCA operates.
-No employee of IRCA shall tolerate child labour or, in any case, slave labour, or cultural, ethnic or sexual discrimination, or physical, psychological, sexual or verbal mistreatment.
-Remuneration must equal or exceed the level established by the applicable legislation.
+All the activities of IRCA must show respect for human rights, employment laws, the health and safety of individuals and the well-being of the local communities in which IRCA operates.

+IRCA does not tolerate child labour and, in any case, forced labour and undertakes to guarantee the protection of maternity and paternity, as well as the protection of people in disadvantaged conditions.

+IRCA undertakes to guarantee its Collaborators salaries equal to or higher than the level prescribed by the applicable legislation.

-Working hours must be determined in full compliance with the regulations and collective contracts in force from time to time and, in all cases, ensure a proper balance between working hours and free time.
+Working hours are determined in full compliance with the regulations and collective contracts in force from time to time and, in all cases, ensure a proper balance between working hours and free time.

-All Employees shall be free to exercise their right to establish or join trade unions or other collective bargaining organisations, as well as to refrain from joining these organisations.
+IRCA recognises the right of Employees to form or join trade unions or other collective bargaining organisations, as well as to refrain from joining such organisations.